1. Overview

 3. Logging JdbcTemplate Queries

-To configure statement logging when using JdbcTemplate, we need the following properties:
+To configure statement logging when using JdbcTemplate, we need two additional properties:

 logging.level.org.springframework.jdbc.core.JdbcTemplate=DEBUG